Handbags 101: Lesser-Known Types of Handbags

 Over time, these bags became used as an everyday container to ALL the things you need.
 Today, a bowler bag describes any medium-sized bag with a short handle — one that slides up to the elbow, like our Ibiza in Dark Walnut.
 Although much time has passed since this was the standard for sport, the shape of a bowler bag still has an association with athletics.
 So, pair a bowler bag with your favorite athleisure pieces while you run errands!

-The Boston Bag
+The Boston Handbag

 The Boston Bag began where you’d most expect it: Boston.
 Designed for utility workers in the early years of the Industrial Revolution, the Boston Bag company constructed large, 12-inch by 12-inch canvas bags and shipped them all around the country to use in the building of power lines.
 Soon enough, everyday people were toting these bags around!
 The Boston Bag became an American staple and a symbol of Boston pride.